sonic-net/DASH/documentation/gnmi/dash-gnmi-design.md

 * Set and get RPCs must be supported.
 Customers will use get RPC to retrieve DASH configurations and use set PRC to apply new DASH configurations.
 * Need to configure huge DASH table entries to APPL_DB, with high speed.
-* Minimal redis table scaling requirements: https://github.com/sonic-net/DASH/blob/main/documentation/general/dash-sonic-hld.md#14-scaling-requirements
+* Minimal redis table scaling requirements: [scaling requirement](../general/dash-sonic-hld.md#14-scaling-requirements)

 ### Design considerations